Checkerberry | A Red-Berried Plant Rooted in Native American Life

 Basic Information

-- Scientific Name: Gaultheria procumbens
+- Scientific name: Gaultheria procumbens

 - Family: Ericaceae

-- Origin: North America (Eastern Forest Region)
+- Origin: Eastern forest regions of North America

 Cultural Significance Around the World